Egg-Shaped Tiny House to Revolutionize Off-Grid Living

 If you spot Nice Architects’ Ecocapsule while hiking through the woods or turning the corner from your campsite, you may think you’ve come upon an alien spacecraft or advanced military technology.
 Deep blue solar cells pattern its sleek surface, glistening in the sun.
 A curving wind turbine stretches toward the sky.
 This lustrous, egg-shaped capsule is no military secret, but could be a revolutionary solution to self-sufficient housing powered by renewable energy.
-Six months since our first coverage of the tiny house, Nice Architects is now providing a limited release of 50 units in preparation for a global 2017 release.

 A Tiny Friend of the Earth